Duet3D/DuetWebControl/README.md

 ## Communication to the firmware

-Since RepRapFirmware can only process one HTTP request at a time (excluding rr_fileinfo and rr_upload on certain platforms), DuetWebControl should attempt to avoid parallel requests.
+Since RepRapFirmware can only process one HTTP request at a time (excluding rr_fileinfo and rr_upload on certain platforms), Duet Web Control should attempt to avoid parallel requests.
 In general, the communication between the web interface and RepRapFirmware looks like this:

 - Establish a connection (via rr_connect)
 - Send an extended status request (rr_status?type=2) and start status update loop